Doonesbury by Garry Trudeau for December 28, 2014

 29. Missing large

-Witness Statement 23 over 9 years ago
+Witness Statement 23 almost 10 years ago

 I agree with Mr. Trudea.
 Why on Earth do Universities get play-act show-trials?
 Since when is a college professor of Woman’s Studies able to determine guilt or innocence?
 It seems to me that male students who have seen their reputations, and hundreds of thousands of dollars collect investments destroyed on the word of a teenage girl will have a very real lawsuit against the college.
 This could be one of the few growth industries available to lawyers.